Basic AWS Setup

 You should also pick a default AWS region name (e.g. eu-central-1

 ).
-The AWS documentation has a list of them.
+The AWS documentation has .

 Once you’ve got your AWS access key and you’ve picked a default AWS region name, go to a terminal session and enter: